ShenggKai/CBIR_System/README.md

 - `server.py`: This script runs a web-server.
 You can send your query image to the server via a Flask web-interface.
 The server finds similar images to the query by a simple linear scan.

 ## II.
 Usage
-You can clone this repo and install datasets separately or you can download the whole compressed file that we have already downloaded and structured.

 ### 1. Download datasets
 This project utilizes two datasets: [The Oxford Buildings Dataset](https://www.robots.ox.ac.uk/~vgg/data/oxbuildings/) and [The Paris Dataset](https://www.robots.ox.ac.uk/~vgg/data/parisbuildings/).
 Due to the [licensing terms](https://www.robots.ox.ac.uk/~vgg/terms/dataset-group-2-access.html) for these datasets, we are unable to share them directly.
 You need to download yourself.
 - Download, unzip, and place all images of each dataset in the appropriate folder as shown in the tree structure above.